-Explore Drone Science with a Popsicle Stick Drone
+Drone Science with a DIY Popsicle Stick Drone

-New series of activities guides students in building and experimenting with a popsicle stick drone.
+Series of STEM activities guides students in building and experimenting with a popsicle stick drone.
 From a beginner build to adding advanced Arduino controls, follow along to build and test your own mini drone!

 Drones can be fun (and challenging!) to fly.
 A drone's hovering flight may look effortless, but whether you've experimented with a drone indoors or outside, you know that a lot goes into expertly navigating a drone to keep it in the air and out of the trees or away from the ceiling and walls.
 With a DIY popsicle stick drone, students can get hands-on exploring the science behind a drone's flight.